 Cost: First week free, $25 a month after.

 There are so many offerings from Booya Fitness, the chances you’ll get bored are slim.
 There are over 100 boutique classes, different workout plans (clean eating challenge, busy mom workout plan, post-baby bounce back and more), and a blog with tons of healthy living tips.
 You’ll even get reminder emails to keep you motivated and on the right track.

 Best For: All levels and fitness interests.

 Cost: First month free, $9.99 for one month, $26.99 for three months.

-iBodyFit is ideal for people who need a little structure with their workout.
-Designed by fitness guru Franklin Antoian, there are three basic options: Fat Burner Plan, Bundle Plan and Premium Plan.
-Each one is designed by Franklin, has different fitness goals in mind, and requires basic equipment (you probably already have this stuff collecting dust somewhere!).
-There’s also a personal trainer program that comes with a custom diet plan, a personal profile page, and an individualized workout plan.
-There’s also no auto-billing, so you won’t get stuck in a money-sucking cycle.
+iBodyFit is ideal for people who need a little structure in their workout.
+Designed by fitness guru Franklin Antoian, there are three basic options: Fat Burner Plan, Bundle Plan, and Premium Plan.
+Each one is designed by Franklin, has different fitness goals, and requires just basic equipment.
+A new addition to the personal trainer programs means that members can now Skype with trainers, nutritionists and even set up a Q&A with a personal trainer.

 Best For: People who want an organized workout plan.